MicrosoftDocs/memdocs/sccm/core/servers/manage/upgrade-on-premises-infrastructure.md

 - 	Ensure each server that hosts a site system role continues to meet all of the [prequisites for site system roles](/sccm/core/plan-design/configs/site-and-site-system-prerequisites) that run on that server.
 For example, you might need to reinstall BITS, WSUS, or configure specific settings for IIS.

-  After restoring any missing prerequisites, reboot the server one more time to ensure services are started and operational.
+  After restoring any missing prerequisites, restart the server one more time to ensure services are started and operational.

 **Known issue for remote Configuration Manager consoles:**
-After you upgrade the site server or a server that hosts an instance of the SMS_Provider to Windows Server 2016, administrative users might not be able to connect a Configuration Manager console to the site.
+After you upgrade the site server or a server that hosts an instance of the SMS Provider to Windows Server 2016, administrative users might not be able to connect a Configuration Manager console to the site.
 To work around this problem, you must manually restore permissions for the SMS Admins group in WMI.
 Permissions must be set on the site server, and on each remote server that hosts an instance of the SMS Provider:

 1. On the applicable servers, open the Microsoft Management Console (MMC) and add the snap-in for  **WMI Control**, and then select **Local computer**.
 2. In the MMC, open the **Properties** of **WMI Control (Local)** and select the **Security** tab.